Technical specifications for large catalogs to upload titles into the Filmhub ecosystem

 jpg, png, psd |

-The table below shows which types of assets are supported for each format (movie, show, season, or episode).
+The table below shows which types of assets are supported for each format (movie, show, or episode).
 Some things to keep in mind:

 - Shows only support one trailer and one set of title artwork.

-Main Video | Captions | Trailer | Title artwork | Textless art | |
+Main Video | Captions | Trailer | Title Art | Textless Art | |

 Movie | Required | Required | Recommended | Required | Recommended |